 What do digital nomads want in a destination?
 Cost of living, internet speed and weather are big factors.
 Pioneering digitals flocked to Chiang Mai, Thailand and Bali due to their low cost of living and reasonably high quality of life.
 But the nomadic world has opened up like a great big oyster to include places as far-flung and diverse as Budapest, Hungary; Medellín, Colombia; Ho Chi Min City, Vietnam; and Fresno, California.
 Nomad List, a crowd-sourced database of nomad-friendly world cities, compiles the world's the top digital nomad destinations.
 Your area may be next.

-Check out these six reasons why digital nomads may be a good fit for your vacation rental business.
+Check out these Seven reasons why digital nomads may be a good fit for your vacation rental business.

 Digitals travel year round and are on the lookout for good prices.
 High season isn't for them, but they may be just the renters you need during slow times, particularly if your area has decent off-season weather and offers appealing things to do after most vacationers leave.

 2. Nomads stay for longer than a week

 Their roots may be shallow, but digitals usually settle in for at least a month and often longer to explore everything an area offers.
 They may be just the renters you need for vacation rental properties that might otherwise be vacant for long stretches.

 Digitals aren't your typical guests who drive two hours to your vacation rental properties.
 They're out to see the world.
 To digitals from overseas your beachside houses, fresh-caught crab and locally brewed beer can be alluring, even exotic.
 Once you've successfully put up a group of nomadic Australian computer programmers or a family of Latvian novelists they'll tell their friends and colleagues.